 | Shopify Payments (cards) | 2.4–2.9% + 30¢ | Yes | Yes | Possible |

-For most Shopify merchants who want the lowest cost, no identity verification, and full control of their funds, a non-custodial 0%-fee gateway like CryptoGate is the strongest fit.
+For most Shopify merchants who want the lowest cost, no identity verification, and full control of their funds, a non-custodial 0%-fee gateway like GriffNode is the strongest fit.
 The rest of this guide uses it for the walkthrough.
+For the short version, see the Shopify crypto payments page.

 Does Shopify Support Crypto Natively?